Disruptive Force of Change

 Oooh I can feel the love in the air when this happens, but it is a perfect example when we lose power over our environment (pun intended).
 We are not in control, an external authority has initiated a disruptive change that compromises our secure environment and that takes away our control.
 It sucks big time!

 Wait, have you ever thought how employees feel when things change?
-The ‘other’ Michael Jackson says that the rapid pace in which business is moving today we can “expect to be 44 times more busy”, 44 times more busy, I can’t even cope now!
+The ‘other’ Michael Jackson says that the rapid pace in which business is moving today we can “expect to be 44 times busier”, 44 times more busy, I can’t even cope now!
 Are your most valuable assets coping?
 Are your staff handling disruptive change as easily as you think?
 Research shows that about 60% of employees brace negatively to change, thus resulting in loss of production, security, learning curve and there is so much more.

 I’ll like to share with you 3 points I used after my company went through some major disruptive change in a very short period of time.